 MTSU's cable TV service provider is Apogee.
 Apogee is providing an all-digital solution that does not require a set top box.
 Since the cable TV service is all-digital, a digital TV or digital tuner is required.
 TVs manufactured in the last few years have digital tuners.
 If you have an older TV that only has an analog tuner, you will need to acquire a digital to analog converter (DTA)* to connect to the system.
 The iView 3500STBII has been successfully tested and is recommended.
-The iView 3500STBII can be purchased online through a variety of suppliers or rented through MTSU Telecommunication Services by making a refundable deposit of $35.
-Upon return of the rented converter, including all components, in complete working order, the deposit will be refunded.
+The iView 3500STBII can be purchased through MTSU Telecommunication Services at a one-time charge of $35.

 * Please note that some standard DTAs for over-the-air reception will not work with this system.

 Contact Telecommunication Services to activate cable TV.
 Requests should be sent to email@example.com.
 Please include the following: